Mailing lists are forums for teaching, collaboration, discussion, entertainment, announcements, and more.

 ITS will notify customers about both scheduled and unscheduled maintenance using the Alerts and Outages page of service availability and service delivery issues.
 Services may not be available during the maintenance periods.

-Scheduled maintenance occurs on Wednesday evenings from 10 to 11 p.m. on a biweekly basis.
+Scheduled maintenance occurs on Wednesday evenings from 8 to 10 p.m. on a weekly basis.
 See the ITS events calendar for specific dates.
 To the maximum extent possible, installation of service, application, and security updates will be performed during scheduled maintenance.

 Unscheduled maintenance tasks that require service downtime will be announced as soon as possible on the Alerts and Outages page.